Why Men Don't Always Talk About Their Feelings

 Why I Think It Matters

-If we only listen for emotional language, we may miss emotional content.
+If we only listen for emotional language, we may miss emotional meaning.

 Sometimes a conversation about work is really a conversation about worth.